Grey-Bound/opensource/security-review-checklist/bitcoin-product-security-checklist.md

 # Bitcoin Product Security & Production Readiness Checklist

 **Version:** 0.1
-**Maintained by:** Greybound
+**Maintained by:** GreyBound
 **Last updated:** August 2026

-This checklist is used by Greybound during Bitcoin Product Security & Production Readiness Reviews.
+This checklist is used by GreyBound during Bitcoin Product Security & Production Readiness Reviews.
 It focuses on real-world production risks rather than theoretical issues.

 ---